WiresmithTech/tedium/README.md

 * **raw_data:** This module wraps the logic for reading channel data from the raw segments.
 A key goal for this library was to maximize performance so this includes a stage to plan an optimal read structure (in `records.rs`) and then execute that against the two forms so we minimize disk reads.
 * **index:** This is the in memory index structure that is built when we first scan a file and can use to look up properties and segments.
 * **meta_data:** This handles reading the segment headers out of the file which can be ingested into the index.

+## Criterion Benchmarks

+We use criterion benchmarks to monitor for possible performance improvements.
+These use memory buffers instead of files which means the numbers are not representative of real use but instead represent the maximum possible speed given the library and format overheads.